payday-restoration/restoration-mod/README.md

 Teacyn: Writing the overhaul steam guide and providing valuable feedback to overhaul development.
 Creation of multiple alternate heist environments.

 Nelson01023: Setting up many enemy accessories and adding support for many custom weapons.
-Fixing various issues with vanilla assets.
+Improving a bunch of assets & making new ones.
 Creating various Minor Heist Edits.

 Sgt.
-Joe: Providing the basis for the Federales Beatcops & ze NYPD assets.
-Blue SWAT Goggles resource.
+Joe: Providing base models and textures for the Federales Beatcops & ze NYPD assets.

 Iamgoofball: Creating the Voiceline Framework, contributing to the development of Captain Summers and his team, original Grenade Launcher NPC base.